arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 [See available dates and sign up for an Arcus On-Ramp workshop](https://arcus.chop.edu/education/webinar-signup).
 The next SQL On-Ramp is **Nov 20th**.

 --{{0}}--
-We offer three different Arcus On-Ramp workshops, each focused on a different aspect of doing research in Arcus.
-We offer these on a regular, rotating basis all year.

---{{0}}--
-The Arcus On-Ramp workshops are different from these skill series workshops in two big ways: First, the Arcus On-Ramp workshops use tools like SQL, R, and Python, but the focus is on how to work in an Arcus Lab, not learning those languages per se.
+The Arcus On-Ramp workshops are different from these skill series workshops in two big ways: First, although the Arcus On-Ramp workshops use tools like SQL, R, and Python, the focus is on how to work in an Arcus Lab, not learning those languages per se.
 And secondly, because the On-Ramp workshops use real patient data, unlike today's workshop, you need to have completed CITI training and attested the Arcus terms of use before you can sign up.

 --{{0}}--
 If you're feeling like you'd like a realistic, worked example of how SQL might be used in an Arcus Lab to answer a research question, then the Arcus On-Ramp is for you!

+## 💫 One last poll!

+--{{0}}--
+I have one final poll for you.
+Note that this poll has two questions, so after you answer the first one you'll need to click the little arrow at the bottom right to go to the second question.
+Your time is a non-renewable resource, and it's very important to us that we use your time wisely.
+Data we collect like this are really important in shaping what kinds of education we offer, so thank you so much for taking a moment to provide feedback!

+--{{0}}--
+I'll also turn off the recording now and answer any questions you may have.

 ## About these slides